muquit/cubic-ubuntu-server-fix/README.md

 ## The Problem

-When attempting to customize an Ubuntu Server ISO with Cubic, the extraction process would fail with the error: *Error: Unable to extract the compressed Linux file system.* This happened because:
+When attempting to customize an Ubuntu Server ISO with Cubic, the extraction process would fail with the error: <span style="color:red">**Error: Unable to extract the compressed Linux file system.**</span> This happened because:

 1. Ubuntu Server ISOs use a different structure than Desktop ISOs, with two squashfs files that need to be combined
 2. The original extraction method in Cubic was not designed to handle overlay squashfs files